nickderobertis/flexlate/docsrc/source/tutorial/updating.md

 run with `fetches-depth: 0` so that all branches and history are fetched.

+If it encounters a merge conflict, it will instead create an issue showing the templates that need to be updated (using the output of [`fxt check`](../commands.md#fxt-check)).
+It is a planned feature to instead allow for resolving merge conflicts with Github's web editor on the PR.

 ## Next Steps

 In order to keep updating and not have to resolve the same merge conflicts